General Water Quality Information

 Watershed Protection Plan (WPP)

-Coming 2018.
-The Watershed Protection Plan staff will conduct both regular surface water and groundwater (wells) monitoring under a state and federal quality assuarence protection plan.
+Starting in 2019, the Watershed Protection Plan staff will conduct both regular surface water and groundwater (wells) monitoring under a state and federal quality assurance protection plan.

 Cypress Creek Watershed Segments

 Flowing 71 miles from northern Kendall County until Lime Kiln Road in Hays County, the upper Blanco is a spring-fed stream.
 Cypress Creek joins the river in the Village of Wimberley.
 The steep-sloped, intermittent, meandering stream is lined with bald cypress, oak and ashe juniper.

 The spring-fed creek flows 14 miles into the Village of Wimberley where it merges with the Blanco River in Hays County.
 A picturesque creek, lined with bald cypress trees, with good water quality

 Data in green indicate monitoring results that meet state standards.